roy-ganz/toql/guide/src/derive/reference.md

 # Toql Derive reference

 The derive provides struct level attributes and field level attributes.
-Here a list of all available attributes.
+Here a list of all available attributes:

 ## Attributes for structs